rizchelwood/workshop/docs/ch1.md

 ## Link the UI to our React components

 Create a div element with the id `root` in the `public/index.html` file.
-Insert the below code in the body tag.
+Insert the below code between the body tags.

 ```
 <div id="root"></div>